-- 3 The financial information included in the Directors' Report is consistent with the books of accounts of the Entity. - 4 Based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Entity has contravened, during the financial year ended March 31, 2023, any of the applicable provisions of the DCC Private Companies Regulations 2016 applicable for entities registered with Dubai Development Authority or Articles of Association of the Entity, which would materially affect its activities or its financial position as at March 31, 2023.
+- 1 Me have obtained all the information and explanations which we consider necessary for our audit. - 2 The financial statements have been prepared and comply, in all material respects, with the applicable provisions of the Dubai Creative Clusters Private Companies Regulations 2016 applicable for entities registered with Dubai Development Authority and Articles of Association of the Entity. - 3 The financial information included in the Directors' Report is consistent with the books of accounts of the Entity. - Based on the information that has been made available to us, nothing has come to our attention which causes us to believe that the Entity has contravened, during the financial year ended March 31, 2024, any of the applicable provisions of the Dubai Creative Clusters Private Companies Regulations 2016 applicable for entities registered with Dubai Development Authority or Articles of Association of the Entity, which would materially affect its activities or its financial position as at March 31, 2024.